Drive ad performance in a privacy-first world

 Higher expectations for privacy are changing the way marketers reach their audiences and measure results.

 This is a guide to measuring and driving ad performance with the right strategy and solutions, all with privacy in mind.Get started

 At Google, our goal is to enable an ad-supported, open internet that creates opportunities for businesses to grow, while respecting people’s preferences for privacy.

-That’s why we approach our products, programs, and partnerships with a long-term privacy lens that’s focused on adapting to a changing, complex environment.
+That’s why we approach our products, programmes and collaborations with a long-term privacy lens that’s focused on adapting to a changing, complex environment.

 The changing digital ads ecosystem

 We recommend researching which privacy regulations apply to your business and seeking legal counsel to stay up to date on the evolving regulatory landscape in your market.

 People want to be in control of their data and expect it to stay secure, private and unexploited.

 Lawmakers around the world are putting comprehensive data privacy laws in place to give control to internet users and to protect user data.